Danodya/developer-profile-analyzer/README.md

 ```

+9. Change `spring.data.mongodb.uri` to a registered database URI in mLabs.

 9. Run the backend Tomcat server from IntelliJ (Press Run, or `mvn spring-boot:run` in the console; to do this you must have `maven` downloaded and configured in your `PATH`.
 Otherwise, run `SpringGithubApplication.java` which is the `main` method of the application.)

 10. Open the served front end at port `4200` (Default Angular port).

+**NOTE: An external MongoDB database is used for caching purposes in GitHub commits.**

 ## Acknowledgements